btjaden/MLpronto/README.md

 MLpronto
 ==========

-ML pronto is a tool for rapid, robust, and reproducible machine learning.
+MLpronto is a tool for rapid, robust, and reproducible machine learning.
 No ML background is needed whatsoever.